Amanita exitialis: Description

-The spores are spherical or nearly so, rarely broadly ellipsoid, and measure 9.5–12 by 9–11.5 µm.
+The spores are spherical or nearly so, rarely broadly ellipsoid, and measure 9.5–12 by 9–11.5 μm.
 They are hyaline (translucent) and colorless, amyloid (absorbing iodine when stained with Melzer's reagent), thin-walled, smooth, and have a small apiculus.
-The spore-bearing cells, the basidia, are 27–55 by 10–15 µm, club-shaped, and two-spored (rarely one-spored).
-They have sterigmata (slender projections that attach the spores) that are 5–7 µm long.
+The spore-bearing cells, the basidia, are 27–55 by 10–15 μm, club-shaped, and two-spored (rarely one-spored) unlike most agaric mushrooms which typically have four-spored basidia.
+The basidia of A. exitialis have sterigmata (slender projections that attach the spores) that are 5–7 μm long.